B-Amela/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Analysis Overview
-The purporse of this analysis is to determine the number of retiring employees, per title, and identify the employees eligible for particiation in a mentorship program.
+The purporse of this analysis is to determine the number of retiring employees, per title, and identify the employees eligible for participation in a mentorship program.
 This analysis utilizes csv files, and PostgresSQL.

 ## Results